 The program extends from late May through mid-August.
+Courses at CLBS incur additional fees and tuition beyond the regular semester bill.
 Thanks to the natural assets of the station, a majority of class time is spent in the field.